Lee-William/snapi-template/libraries/appwebdev/md/implementation-appdev.md

-# A New Way of Authentication for App Developers
+# A New Way of Authentication for Mobile App Developers

 ![appdev authentication](\assets\lib\appwebdev\img\appdevauthentication.png)